 Candidates must have a Ph.D. or M.D. or equivalent in a relevant field of study, postdoctoral or comparable experience, and a demonstrated record of research excellence.
 Applicants should send a letter of application, curriculum vitae, a statement of research interest, and the names of three references as pdf files to W. Lee Kraus, Ph.D., at firstname.lastname@example.org.

-Applicants should submit a current CV, 2-page summary of proposed research programs and interests, and the names of 3 references to: Edward Wakeland, Ph.D., Director - Department of Immunology, UT Southwestern Medical Center, 5323 Harry Hines Blvd., Dallas, TX 75390-9093. (email@example.com)
+Applicants should submit a current CV, two-page summary of proposed research programs and interests, and the names of three references to: Edward Wakeland, Ph.D., Director – Department of Immunology, UT Southwestern Medical Center, 5323 Harry Hines Blvd., Dallas, TX 75390-9093. (email@example.com)

 Applicants should submit a curriculum vitae containing a summary of past research accomplishments, a statement of future objectives, and names of three references to: Eric N. Olson, Ph.D., Chairman, Department of Molecular Biology, UT Southwestern Medical Center, 5323 Harry Hines Boulevard, Dallas, Texas 75390-9148.

 Applicants should submit a curriculum vitae, two-page summary of research accomplishments and future plans.
-Applicants should arrange to have 3-5 letters of recommendation sent to the search committee.
+Applicants should arrange to have three to five letters of recommendation sent to the search committee.
 Please email application materials to: email@example.com, Neuroscience Search Committee, UT Southwestern Medical Center, 5323 Harry Hines Blvd., Dallas, TX 75390-9111.